Rao's: Television

 Rao's was the basis for "Raimondo's," a fictional restaurant featured as the site of a murder in the Law & Order episode "Everybody Loves Raimondo's."
 The owner of the fictional restaurant was played by actor Ray Abruzzo, who later co-starred with Pellegrino on The Sopranos.
 The episode was based on a shooting at the restaurant in 2003.

 On Top Chef: All Stars, season 8, episode 8, an elimination challenge required the chefs to cook a three-course family-style Italian meal at Rao's restaurant for the judges and Rao's owners and staff.

 On an episode of Kitchen Nightmares, Season 7, episode 2 "Pantaleone's", Gordon Ramsay talks about the history of Rao's restaurant to the family who owns the pizza shop "Pantalone's" in Denver, Colorado.
 He then takes the father and son to the Rao's restaurant at Caesar's Palace in Las Vegas.
 They then meet the owner, Frank Pellegrino Jr., and learn that he is the fourth generation of successors to operate the family-owned restaurant.

 Rao's was profiled on the pilot episode of Guilty Pleasures as home of Bobby Flay's favorite meal.

+In Season 7, episode 11 of the television show Billions, Bobby Axelrod takes an influential politician to Rao's for dinner.